Truck mix Truck Tralier Truck Truck Truck JCB

 4. The specified length at the beam-column junction allows for the effective transfer of stresses through the steel bond, facilitating the transfer of forces.

-Design bond stress for plain steel bar and HYSD steel bar in limit state is given in Table 1 and Table 2 according to IS 415:2000.
+Design bond stress for plain steel bar and HYSD steel bar in the limit state is given in Table 1 and Table 2 according to IS 415:2000.
+For deformed bars, increase bond stress by 60% and for bars in compression, increase bond stress by 25%.

 Grade of concreteM15M20M25M30M35M40 and above